 Function name Parameters Return Type Description map_obligations to_rego reo_id HTTP Response This function is designed to be called by the CNL Editor, which must transmit as a parameter the identifier of the REO to be assessed.
 This is a POST function, since it generates a Rego rule for each obligation included in the specified REO.
 If successful, the status code returned will be of type 200, otherwise an error code will be returned depending on the problem occurred. livez None HTTP Response This function is used by the Kubernetes primary node agent to know when to restart a container.
 In fact, many applications running for long periods of time eventually transition to broken states, and cannot recover except by being restarted. readyz None HTTP Response This function is used by the Kubernetes primary node agent to know when a container is ready to start accepting traffic.

-5.2.1.2 Description of components
+4.1.2.2 Description of components

-This section presents the components available in the DSL Mapper and describes how they have been developed and will continue to be updated to meet the MEDINA requirements.
+This section presents the components available in the DSL Mapper and describes how they have been developed.

 API Server